-Georgia Tech’s Stewart School of Industrial & Systems Engineering (ISyE) announced that Associate Professor Guanghui “George” Lan has been appointed to an A. Russell Chandler III Early Career Professorship.
+Georgia Tech’s Stewart School of Industrial and Systems Engineering (ISyE) announced that Associate Professor Guanghui “George” Lan has been appointed to an A. Russell Chandler III Early Career Professorship.

 Edwin Romeijn, H. Milton and Carolyn J. Stewart School Chair and professor in ISyE, said, “I’m pleased that George has been named as the A. Russell Chandler III Early Career Professor.
 At this stage in his promising career, he has already proven to be a talented professor and researcher specializing in nonlinear optimization and machine learning, and I look forward to seeing where his career will take him.”

 This new appointment will enable Lan to further his research in theory, algorithms, and applications of stochastic optimization and nonlinear programming.
 He is actively pursuing the application of stochastic and nonlinear optimization models/algorithms in large-scale data analysis, such as machine learning and image processing.
 His research has also been supported by the National Science Foundation and the Office of Naval Research.